top of page

 i.
 The waiting list is first come, first served.
 Writers on the waiting list will be contacted to register if additional spaces can be made available.

 g.
-Swaps and reservations are not accepted.
+Swaps, transfers, and reservations are not accepted.

 h.
 Registration will be available by a single linked form on this Writer's Workout website.
 Substitutions or emailed requests are not accepted in lieu of the form.